ircv3/ircv3-specifications/extensions/read-marker.md

 #### Read timestamp notes

-The last read timestamp of a target SHOULD only ever increase.
-If a client sends a `MARKREAD` command with a timestamp that is below or equal to the current known timestamp of the server, the server SHOULD reply with a `MARKREAD` command with the newer, previous value that was stored and ignore the client timestamp.
+The last read timestamp of a target MUST only ever increase.
+If a client sends a `MARKREAD` command with a timestamp that is below or equal to the current known timestamp of the server, the server MUST reply with a `MARKREAD` command with the newer, previous value that was stored and ignore the client timestamp.

 #### Errors and Warnings